-In recent years, the Canadian Institute for Health Information, along with other national, provincial and regional organizations, has expanded the reporting of health indicators by socio-economic status and demographic factors.
+CIHI, with other national, provincial and regional organizations, is expanding the measurement of health inequalities through the reporting of health indicators by socio-economic status and demographic factors.

 - Trends in Income-Related Health Inequalities in Canada (Nov.
 2015)

 - Children Vulnerable in Areas of Early Development: A Determinant of Child Health (Oct.
 2014)

 - End-Stage Renal Disease Among Aboriginal Peoples in Canada: Treatment and Outcomes (Feb.
 2013)

 - Treatment of Preventable Dental Cavities in Preschoolers: A Focus on Day Surgery Under General Anesthesia (Oct.
 2013)

 - Hospital Care for Heart Attacks Among First Nations, Inuit and Métis (Jan.
 2013)

 - Disparities in Primary Health Care Experiences Among Canadians With Ambulatory Care Sensitive Conditions (Mar.
 2012)

 - Urban Physical Environments and Health Inequalities: A Scoping Review of Interventions (Feb.
 2012)

 - Urban Physical Environments and Health Inequalities (Mar.
 2011)